Sailboat Tech – Lithium Batteries & Why We Chose Them

 Our lithium batteries have nifty circuitry built in that keeps the battery pack safe and under control.
 It’s called the battery monitoring system.
 Reputable lithium battery companies have lots of systems in place to make sure each battery has a BMS installed and is configured correctly.
 We’ve seen firsthand what can happen when this very important step is ignored (that story coming soon).

 Go For A Good Warranty

 Whichever brand of battery you choose, make sure it has a solid warranty.
 Also, make sure it’s from a company that is going to be around for a long while in case you ever need to take them up on that warranty.
 Too many companies come and go leaving you stranded with no warranty and no customer service (sadly, we have experienced this).

 Warranty was a big factor as to why we chose to install Relion on our sailboat.
-Relion Lithium Batteries come with a 5-year warranty but Just Catamarans is a distributor and installer for Relion.
-By having our batteries installed by them, we gained an additional 2 years on our lithium battery warranty, giving us a total of 7 years.
+Relion Lithium Batteries come with a 5-year warranty.

 Another thing we had to consider when looking into batteries was global support.
 We didn’t want to end up at some other point around the globe, have an issue and not be able to get support, service or warranty.
-If you plan on travelling about the world as well, its something to think about when deciding which brand to go with.
+If you plan on traveling about the world as well, it’s something to think about when deciding which brand to go with.